dlozanob/My-Notes/Verilog.md

 Is written inside structured procedure statements.
-Verilog supports two of these: `always` and `initial` Those blocks run in parallel.
+Verilog supports two of these: `always` and `initial` Multiple declaration of these blocks cause parallel execution.
 Their activity starts at 0 simulation time.

 The `initial` statement runs once when running the program and it's execution stops until the last block is executed.